 Liz Wells is a senior user experience designer based in Brooklyn, New York.
 Her work combines a background in graphic design with technology and user-centered design thinking.
 Liz currently works at Stink Studios, where she is responsible for all phases of the UX process, from concepting and information architecture to wireframing and prototyping.
-Liz advises visual designers and developers throughout the lifecycle of a project to help them meet Stink’s high standards for usability and design.
+Liz collaborates with visual designers and developers throughout the lifecycle of a project to help them meet Stink’s high standards for usability and design.
 While at Stink Studios, Liz has created products and experiences for a wide range of brands in music, health care, technology, fashion, media, and nonprofit.

 Her work has been recognized by The One Show, Cannes Lions, D&AD, The Webbys, Awwwards, FWA, and Communication Arts, and featured in The Verge, The New York Times, Quartz, BuzzFeed, Adweek, Time, Fast Company and Artsy to name a few.
 Her work for the Equal Justice Initiative was showcased in an exhibit at the Brooklyn Museum during the summer of 2017 titled The Legacy of Lynching: Confronting Racial Terror in America, and is currently on display at The Legacy Museum in Montgomery, Alabama.